MHH-RCUG/Wochenende/README.md

 ### Running the metagenomic reporting scripts

-This tool reports length, GC content of the sequence, read counts attributed to the species and various normalized read count parameters.
+This tool (which requires python3.6) reports length, GC content of the sequence, read counts attributed to the species and various normalized read count parameters.
 Normalizations are for:

 a) reads normalized to the idealized length of a bacterial chromosome (normalization to 1 million base pairs)